 - > Families and people who care for me

 - > Caring friendships

 - > Respectful relationships

 - Online relationships

 - > Being safe

-- > Puberty (year 5/6)
+- > Puberty (Year 4/5/6)

-- > We will teach about puberty in Years 5 and 6, in accordance with our Curriculum for RSE.
+- > We will teach about puberty in Years 4, 5 and 6, in accordance with our Curriculum for PSHE/RSE.
 We recognise the importance of ensuring that young people understand about the physical and emotional changes of puberty before they reach it, in order to allay fears or concerns.
 We also recognise that young people develop at different rates.
 When teaching about puberty in our RSE programme, we will be sensitive to the needs of those developing at different rates.

-- > Younger children may be aware of puberty and we will answer their questions appropriately on an individual basis.

-- > We recognise the importance of ensuring that both boys and girls have a good understanding of puberty before they reach it.
-If a Year 4 child appears to have an advanced physical development, we will consider whether they too should be involved in lessons about puberty.
+- We recognise the importance of ensuring that both boys and girls have a good understanding of puberty before they reach it.
 This will always be done in consultation with parents via the class teacher.

 - > We will respond appropriately and sensitively when parents contact the school with information they wish to share about the needs of their child.
 Parents will be made aware of their responsibility to keep school informed of changes which may impact upon the care we need to provide for their child through newsletters, parents evenings and the website.

-- > We will ensure that our young people have different opportunities to learn about puberty and their developing sexuality and prepare themselves for it.
+- We will ensure that our young people have different opportunities to learn about puberty and their developing sexuality and prepare themselves for it.
 Programmes will be tailored to individual needs where appropriate.
 We may use single sex groups to address particular needs, such as girls' practical need for information about managing periods.
-We may work with groups of Year 5 and Year 6 pupils separately to ensure they receive appropriate information at these age groups.
+We may work with groups of Year 4, 5 and 6 pupils separately to ensure they receive appropriate information at these age groups.

-- > We will ensure that sensitive arrangements are made for girls who have started menstruating.
+- We will ensure that sensitive arrangements are made for girls who have started menstruating.
 This includes the provision of sanitary disposal units and the discreet provision of 'emergency' sanitary protection.
 Staff will respond to such requests discreetly.

-- Sex education (year 6)